inaka/worker_pool/README.md

 #### Starting a Pool
 To start a new worker pool, you can either use `wpool:start_pool` (if you want to supervise it yourself) or `wpool:start_sup_pool` (if you want the pool to live under wpool's supervision tree).
 You can provide several options on any of those calls:

 * **overrun_warning**: The number of milliseconds after which a task is considered *overrun* (i.e. delayed) so a warning is emitted using **overrun_handler**.
 The task is monitored until it is finished, thus more than one warning might be emitted for a single task.
-The rounds of warnings are not equally timed, an exponential backoff algorithm is used instead: after each warning the overrun time is doubled (i.e. with `overrun_warning = 1000` warnings would be emmited after 1000, 2000, 4000, 8000 ...)
+The rounds of warnings are not equally timed, an exponential backoff algorithm is used instead: after each warning the overrun time is doubled (i.e. with `overrun_warning = 1000` warnings would be emitted after 1000, 2000, 4000, 8000 ...)
 The default value for this setting is `infinity` (i.e. no warnings are emitted)
 * **max_overrun_warnings**: The maximum number of overrun warnings emitted before killing a delayed task: that is, killing the worker running the task.
 If this parameter is set to a value other than `infinity` the rounds of warnings becomes equally timed (i.e. with `overrun_warning = 1000` and `max_overrun_warnings = 5` the task would be killed after 5 seconds of execution) The default value for this setting is `infinity` (i.e. delayed tasks are not killed)